-What are Workforce Investment Boards (WIBs)?
+What are Workforce Development Boards (WDBs)?

-WIBs are part of the Public Workforce System, a network of federal, state, and local offices that support economic expansion and develop the talent of the nation’s workforce.
+WDBs are part of the Public Workforce System, a network of federal, state, and local offices that support economic expansion and develop the talent of the nation’s workforce.

 More than 50 percent of each WIB’s members must come from the business community.
-In addition, WIBs are required to have representation from local community colleges and other training providers, as well as elected officials and workforce program leaders.
+In addition, WDBs are required to have representation from local community colleges and other training providers, as well as elected officials and workforce program leaders.
 This ensures that current skill needs of local businesses are communicated to relevant training programs.

-A successful WIB partnership
+A successful WDB partnership

 “The net result is that we enjoyed 50% growth in the midst of a recession, we were able to keep people on the job – in fact we were able to hire.
 It all began with Workforce Investment dollars that were channeled into that community.”